-4.3.6.1 This site is part of, and adjacent to, the green site in the RDC's SHLAA exercise which has not come forward due to potential issues relating to flooding.
-There is also a desire to retain the agricultural buildings to serve Court Lodge Farm which remains operational in the village and which the Plan seeks to support now and in the future and thus this alternative land has been proposed.
+- 4.3.6.1 This site is part of, and adjacent to, the green site in the RDC's SHLAA exercise which has not come forward due to potential issues relating to flooding.
+There are currently agricultural buildings next to the site serving Court Lodge Farm which remains operational in the village and which the Plan seeks to support now and in the future and thus this alternative land has been proposed.
 The site has been chosen due to its central location within the village and its relationship with the established part of the village.
 The Landscape Assessment has defined the site which can be developed without harm to the wider landscape character, subject to appropriate mitigation and layout being achieved as part of the final development.
 This site has walking access to the Railway Station, school and village hall and has footpath access to the 1066 Country Walk Bexhill Link, which can provide off-road access to the southern part of the village.
-Due to the proximity of the site to a working farm, the layout should ensure a compatible relationship through a landscaped buffer and the development will be required to remove the existing fire damaged building to maximise the landscape benefits.
+Due to the proximity of the site to a working farm, the layout should ensure a compatible relationship through a landscaped buffer and suitable access. - 4.3.6.2 Due to the size of the site, the development has the potential to deliver a mix of market and affordable housing

-4.3.6.2 Due to the size of the site, the development has the potential to deliver a mix of market and affordable housing on site and this is a policy requirement.
-Due to the flooding issues that occur nearby, the development should include the provision of SuDS to reduce surface water run-off and if possible integrate this with a landscaped focal point to the village, such as a community space, as shown on the indicative landscape strategy which is shown in Figure 4.2.
+- on site and this is a policy requirement.
+Due to the flooding issues that occur nearby, the development should include the provision of SuDS to reduce surface water run-off and if possible integrate this with a landscaped focal point to the village, such as a community space, as shown on the indicative landscape strategy which is shown in Figure 4.3.
 This open space provision is considered necessary to provide a focal point to the village.
-Due to the smaller site area, it is not considered necessary to provide additional playspace as this will be provided at site CH2, This strategy should be used to guide development although the policy retains sufficient flexibility for the development at the application stage.
+Due to the smaller site area, it is not considered necessary to provide additional playspace as this will be provided at site CH2, This strategy should be used to guide development although the policy retains sufficient flexibility for the development at the application stage. - 4.3.6.3 Site CH1 is immediately adjacent to the existing village focal point and heritage centre, including the School, Church and Village Hall and the opportunity should be taken to develop this Community Hub, as part of or alongside the development.
+A key component of an expanded Hub could be a new Village Green, with a village pond, located on the plot of land between Station Road and Forewood Lane.
+In the likely event that biodiversity loss compensation cannot be achieved on site, this plot could conveniently and appropriately achieve the required biodiversity metric gain.
+Other components could include a village shop, footpath improvements along Station Road and measures to mitigate existing flooding risks.